zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json.md

 ## Introduction
 This lab is setup into multiple steps.
--  In the first step you will setup the environment for JSON lab.
+-  In the first step you will setup the environment for `JSON lab`.
 In this lab, you will connect using Oracle SQL Developer.
 -  The second step has already been completed but has been included for reference.
 This step creates the schema.
 -  The third step walks you through the steps of inserting and updating JSON data.
 We can use standard database APIs to insert or update JSON data.
 We can also work directly with JSON data contained in file-system files by creating an external table that exposes it to the database.
-You will add a row to our JSON table using insert query and then the Oracle SQL function json\_mergepatch to update specific portions of a JSON document.
+You will add a row to our JSON table using insert query and then the Oracle SQL function `json\_mergepatch` to update specific portions of a JSON document.
 -  The final section of this lab walks you through modules where we will see improvements in the simplicity of querying JSON documents using SQL.
-We will also see materialized views query rewriting has been enhanced so that queries with JSON\_EXISTS, JSON\_VALUE and other functions can utilize a materialized view created over a query that contains a JSON\_TABLE function.
+We will also see materialized views query rewriting has been enhanced so that queries with `JSON\_EXISTS`, `JSON\_VALUE `and other functions can utilize a materialized view created over a query that contains a `JSON\_TABLE` function.

 *Estimated Lab Time:* 20 Minutes

-### Prerequisites
-This lab assumes you have completed the following labs:
-- Lab: Generate SSH Key
-- Lab: Setup Compute Instance
-- Lab: Start Database and Application

-***Note:***  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.
+***Note:***  All scripts for this lab are stored in the `/u01/workshop/json` folder and are run as the oracle user.

 ### About Oracle JSON